antfu/antfu.me/pages/giving-talks.md

 # Giving Talks

 Hey!
 My name is [Anthony Fu](/).
 I am a fanatical open sourceror living in Paris.
-I am focusing on many areas in front-end like Vite, Vue, Nuxt, DX, CSS, etc.
+I am focusing on many areas in frontend like Vite, Vue, Nuxt, DX, CSS, etc.

 [Here are the talks I have given](/talks).

-If you are organizing a frontend related conference or meetup, I would love to give a talk!
+If you are organizing a frontend related conference or meetup, I'd be happy to give a talk!

 - I am currently only doing **in-person** talks.
 - I would expect my travel and accommodation to be covered.
 - I am holding a Chinese passport with Schengen visa.
 Which means for conferences outside of Schengen area (US, UK, etc.) I would need some assistance on the business visa application.

-You can reach me out at [talks@antfu.me](mailto:talk@antfu.me), I am looking forward to it!
+You can reach me out at [talks@antfu.me](mailto:talk@antfu.me).
+Looking forward to it!

 ## Information